GSPVK/AniRecomBot/README.md

 Also, if you want to create a loading animation, then send the bot a GIF and insert the received file_id into the animation parameter in `handlers/ani_recomms.py:48`, then uncomment the lines.

-0. You must have firefox installed.
+0. You must have redis and firefox installed.
 1. Clone this repository to your local machine.
 2. Create a virtualenv (This step is optional, but highly recommended to avoid dependency conflicts) `python3 -m venv .venv` (You don't need to run it again) `. .venv/bin/activate` (You must run this every time you open the project in a new shell)
 3. Install requirements.
-4. Create an `.env` file in the root of project directory (there is a `.envExample` file for you to use as a template.) and add your Telegram bot API token https://t.me/BotFather
+4. Create an `.env` file in the root of project directory (there is a `.envExample` file for you to use as a template.)
-   `BOT_TOKEN=bot-token-here`
 5. Run `bot.py` from project directory.
     `python3 -m anirecombot.bot`